-The directors have prepared forecasts to 2027.
-The directors have also received a letter of support from Sonangol (HK) Limited, the company's immediate parent undertaking, stating that it does not intend to call for repayment of the loans for at least 12 months from the date of approval of these financial statements.
+The directors have prepared forecasts to 2029.
+The directors have also received a letter of support from Sonangol (HK) Limited, the company's immediate parent undertaking, stating that it does not intend to call for repayment of the intercompany loans for at least 12 months from the date of approval of these financial statements.
+They will also continue to provide financial support and continue to invest in the company to enable them to meet their liabilities as they fall due.
 The directors have a reasonable expectation that the company has adequate resources to continue in operational existence for at least the next 12 months and therefore, continues to adopt the going concern basis in preparing the financial statements.